Facebook Pixel

 4. Integer Overflow in Width Calculation

-Pitfall: For very long texts or large font sizes, the sum of character widths might overflow:
+Pitfall: For very long texts or large font sizes, the sum of character widths might overflow.

-Solution: Check for overflow or break early if width exceeds limit:
+Solution: Break early if width exceeds limit:

-def check(size):
+def too_large(font_size):

-if fontInfo.getHeight(size) > h:
+if fontInfo.getHeight(font_size) > h:

 total_width = 0